Smart Building | What Is A Smart Building? | Autodesk

 JOHNSON CONTROLS INTERNATIONAL

-See how an HVAC and energy storage systems expert goes from FormIt to Revit to Insight for energy modelling of high-performance buildings.
+See how an HVAC and energy storage systems expert goes from FormIt to Revit to Insight for energy modeling of high-performance buildings.

 Image courtesy of Johnson Controls